cybervattam/cybervattam.github.io/site/content.en/_index.md

 ---

-Hello...!!!
-Welcome to Cyber ​​Circle Site...!!!
+Welcome to Cybervattam...!!!

-The purpose of this site is to create the data needed to learn IT in their mother tongue.
+The purpose of this site is to create the technical content in Indian languates to facilitate learning technology in respective native Indian language.

-Currently, data is available in English and Tamil.
+Currently, content is available in English and Tamil.
 We are very interested in making it available in other languages ​​as well.

 You can help make it available in your language.